 Working therapeutically outdoors can present different challenges such as bad weather, maintaining confidentiality where members of the public may be walking through, and health and safety concerns in the natural environment.
 We take extra care to assess for hazards, minimize risks and to protect your privacy as much as possible.
 Sometimes a change in the weather can turn into a learning experience or opportunity for working through ‘edges’.
 Nature sometimes works that way.
 However, there is also an option to reschedule if this would be more comfortable for you.

 If being outdoors is not your thing, we can arrange to meet in an office-based setting in your community.

 Where does counselling happen?

-We offer outreach counselling services in the Nambucca Valley and Coffs Coast region and can use a variety of natural settings to meet.
+We offer outreach counselling services in the Nambucca Valley, Kempsey and Coffs Coast regions and can use a variety of natural settings to meet.
 You can nominate your preferred safe place in nature or we can suggest a suitable location near you.
-We also offer sessions in the comfort and safety of your own backyard.
+We also offer sessions in the comfort and safety of your own backyard or an office based setting in the community.
 Alternatively, we offer on-line counselling so you can dial in from your preferred meeting place at a time that suits you.
-If we meet on-line, we will explore ways you can engage in nature-connection practice and expressive art activities in between sessions.

 How much does it cost?

 There are a number of options depending on your financial situation and other circumstances.